 (Shorts for Greece in the chilly spring weather?
 Yeah right.
 Good joke, Soph.)

 Check this out next for more Greece inspiration: Wandering the Ancient Ruins of Athens, Greece

 So, mid-March, the weather in Greece is fairly chilly.
-It hovers around low to mid-60s; although, if it’s cloudy, then it’s even colder.
+It hovers around low to mid-60s.
+Although, if it’s cloudy, then it’s even colder.
 In April, you’ll find that the weather in Greece is around the upper 60s or low 70s.
 Still not warm enough for super summery clothes!

 Even though you may be walking around most of the time, you’re going to want to bring a semi-warm jacket and pants to cover your legs.
 (Like the outfit in the photo above!)
 Don’t bring a plethora of dresses like I did — literally only wore one of them.